baioc/paradigms/Scheme/SICP.md

 Not really a science (according to Richard Feynman).
 Not really about computers, in the same way that physics is not really about particle accelerators and biology is not really about microscopes.
+> "Computer science is no more about computers than astronomy is about telescopes." — Edsger Dijkstra / Michael Fellows

+It is in fact about two things:

+1. How we define "what is true" - declarative knowledge
+2. How we define "how to" do something - imperative knowledge

 Computer science brings us the **formalized knowledge about processes**, that is, to **convey with precision the imperative knowledge of how to do things**.
-> "Computer science is no more about computers than astronomy is about telescopes." — Edsger Dijkstra / Michael Fellows

 The pattern of rules that direct a process is called a procedure.
 **And in the same way a wizard uses spells to control magic, computer scientists use procedures to control processes.**